-… to the “Urban Life Amidst COVID-19” website.
-We are pleased to know you are interested in our project and the online survey.
-You may access the survey here:
+… to the website for the project entitled "Urban Life Amidst COVID-19".
+We are thrilled that you are interested in our project.
+Please note that the online survey for Berlin is now closed.

-Through the survey we would like to gain greater awareness of the social consequences as a result of the COVID-19 pandemic and the political measures taken.
-It is being conducted jointly by staff of the Humboldt-Universität zu Berlin and the Technische Universität Berlin.
-The Berlin University Alliance is funding the research until the end of 2020.
-Prof. Dr. Talja Blokland (Georg-Simmel-Zentrum für Metropolenforschung [GSZ], Humboldt-Universität zu Berlin) and Dr. Johanna Hoerning (Technische Universität Berlin) are leading the project.
-The survey is an extension of the ongoing research project “The World Down My Street“, set to end in December 2021.
-It is part of the Collaborative Research Center’s “Refiguration of Spaces" (SFB 1265), which is funded by the German Research Foundation.
+The aim of our project is to help improve our understanding of the social consequences of the coronavirus pandemic and the related political measures.
+It is being conducted jointly by staff at Humboldt-Universität zu Berlin (HU Berlin) and Technische Universität Berlin (TU Berlin).
+The Berlin University Alliance covered the related costs until the end of 2020.
+Prof. Dr. Talja Blokland ( Humboldt-Universität zu Berlin) and Dr. Johanna Hoerning (Technische Universität Berlin) are leading the project. are spearheading the project.
+The online survey is an extension of the ongoing research project entitled "The World Down My Street", which is set to run until December 2021 and is part of the collaborative research center "Re-Figuration of Spaces" (SFB 1265), funded by the German Research Foundation(DFG).

 How is the survey being conducted?

-The addresses of those whom we contacted by post were drawn at random by the State Office for Citizens' and Public Order Affairs within the 6 neighborhoods.
-The drawing of a random sample for scientific investigations by the State Office is carried out in accordance to Article 85 of the General Data Protection Regulation (DSGVO), § 17 of the Berlin Data Protection Act (BlnDSG), §§ 34, 46, 49 of the Federal Registration Act (BMG).
-The addresses that have been forwarded to us are only used for contact purposes and will not be further processed or transmitted to third parties.
+The addresses of those whom we contacted by post were selected at random within the five neighborhoods by the State Office for Citizens' and Regulatory Affairs (Landesamt für Bürger- und Ordnungsangelegenheiten).
+A random sample was drawn for scientific investigations by the State Office in accordance with Article 85 of the General Data Protection Regulation (GDPR), section 17 of the Berlin Data Protection Act (BlnDSG), and sections 34, 46 and 49 of the German Federal Act on Registration (BMG).
+The addresses that were passed on to us were used solely for contact purposes and will not be further processed or forwarded to any third parties.

-The survey will be analysed anonymously.
-All information is to be treated in strict confidence, evaluated solely for scientific purposes and will not be passed on to third parties.
-The collecting of data complies with the data protection legislation of Berlin and the guidelines of the Humboldt-Universität zu Berlin.
+The survey will be analyzed in anonymous format.
+All information will be treated as strictly confidential, analyzed solely for scientific purposes and not passed on to any third parties.
+As such, data will be collected in accordance with the data protection legislation of Berlin and the guidelines of Humboldt-Universität zu Berlin.